xaero24/BECS-with-Flask/README.md

 # BECS-with-Flask
-A simple BECS software with a Flask backend and HTML front.
+A simple BECS (Blood Establishment Computer Software) with a Flask backend and HTML front.

 Works with a Docker container, to be stored in a server, probably a free GCP account.